 If your child has glue ear, it means there is fluid in the space behind the ear drum.
 The main symptom of glue ear is hearing difficulty.
 Hearing loss for long periods during the early years may affect speech and language development.

 Key points to remember about glue ear

-- with glue ear there is fluid in the space behind the ear drum (middle ear)
+- children with glue ear have sticky fluid in their middle ear (the space behind the ear drum)

 - glue ear can affect one or both ears

-- the main symptom of glue ear is hearing difficulty
+- the main symptom of glue ear is having trouble hearing

-- hearing loss for prolonged periods of time during the early years may affect speech and language development
+- hearing loss for long periods during the early years may affect speech and language development

 - speak to your family doctor if you are concerned that your child may have glue ear